-The laboratory investigates radar phenomenology queries arising from Wyton Airbase – the headquarters of the Joint Forces Intelligence Group (JFIG) and the Defence Geospatial Intelligence Fusion Centre (DGIFC) (formerly JARIC).
+Investigation of radar phenomenology queries arising from Wyton Airbase – the headquarters of the Joint Forces Intelligence Group (JFIG) and the Defence Geospatial Intelligence Fusion Centre (DGIFC, formerly JARIC).

 Lab multistatic radar configurations to mimic a swarm of quadcopter borne radars, informing collaborator RIBI research conducted at QinetiQ and Airbus.